danodz/slingair-school-project/README.md

 ### Functionality

-- When a user navigates to `http://localhost:3000`, they are presented with an input to enter the flight number.
+- When a user navigates to `http://localhost:3000`, they are presented with a dropdown to select the flight number.
 - With the flight number, make a request to the server for the seating availability on that flight.
 - When a response with seating is received, display the seating input as well as the form requesting user's information.
 - User selects a seat, enters information and clicks 'Confirm'.
-- Contact the server with the data, and wait for a success response to redirect to the `/confirmed` page.
+- Contact the server with the data, and wait for a success response to redirect to the `/confirmation` page.
 - The confirmed page should display a confirmation message to the user with the info that they entered on the previous screen.
-- Consider using localStorage to save the reservation id, to allow for retrieval if the user closes and reopens the browser.
+- Consider using localStorage to save the reservation id, to allow for retrieval if the user closes and reopens the browser at `/reservation`.

+---

 ## Project Setup